Buy a Suit in Bangkok: Ultimate First-Timer’s Guide

 Should I choose Italian or British fabric?

-What’s the difference between half-canvas and full-canvas construction?
+What is the difference between half-canvas and full-canvas construction?

 Can I order more suits from my Bangkok tailor after I leave Thailand?